-Kelann Currie-Williams (she/they) is a writer, lens-based artist, and
+Kelann Currie-Williams (she/they) is a writer, photo-based artist, and

-photography), oral history, black Canadian studies, and cultural studies.
+photography), history (oral and public history), cultural studies, and Black Canadian studies.
 Their current work focuses on the histories of image-making and photographic

 preservation/archival practices in Black Canada during the late 19th to late